In an article published by The Journal Of Carlos Paz on

 In 1973, just returned from a visit to Vietnam, Commander Fidel Castro was (speaking to international journalists).
 The Cold War was cold, and the journalist Bryan Davis (from) an English agency asked:

 "When do you think relations between Cuba and the United States, two countries as far away despite the geographical proximity, will be restored?"

 Fidel Castro stared and replied to all who were in the room:

 "United States will come to talk to us when they have a black president and the world has a Latin American pope."

-According to Clarin, Argentina’s biggest newspaper, Solans was on assignment in Cuba to cover the country’s relationship with the United States when he uncovered the above-displayed quote during a conversation with his taxi driver Eduardo
+According to Clarin, Argentina's biggest newspaper, Solans was on assignment in Cuba to cover the country's relationship with the United States when he learned of Castro's prophecy during a conversation with his taxi driver, Eduardo

 "Washington and Havana only resume relations "the day that the US president is black and the Argentine Pope" reads a common joke these days on the island, put into the mouth of a fictional Fidel Castro 60s and nicely summarizes the changes that have taken place in the world since then and the great political upheaval happened now."